WaveComBox: a Matlab Toolbox for Communications using New Waveforms

+We now briefly discuss some of the main waveform contenders that are currently implemented in the toolbox.
+Their corresponding power spectral density (PSD) is shown in Fig.~\ref{fig:PSD}.
+To improve the frequency localization of the CP-OFDM modulation, the weighted overlap and add based OFDM (W-OFDM) modulation uses a window to filter the square pulse used by the CP-OFDM modulation around each subcarrier, which leads to better spectral properties \cite{Zayani2016}.
 The FBMC-OQAM modulation uses purely real symbols (instead of complex symbols) at twice the symbol rate, resulting in a maximal spectral efficiency and a very good time-frequency localization.
 Demodulation is made easier by ensuring that the prototype filter satisfy real orthogonality condition \cite{farhang2011ofdm}.
-The GFDM modulation \cite{Fettweis2009,Michailow2014} is a non-orthogonal scheme where the transmit signal is divided into multiple blocks.
-Each block is obtained by cyclic convolution of the complex symbols with a well localized filter.
-Instead of using a more refined filtering process at the subcarrier level, many schemes have been proposed recently, which perform an improved filtering at the resource block level, \textit{i.e.}, on a group of subcarriers: namely, UFMC \cite{Vakilian2013}, RB-F-OFDM \cite{li2014resource} and filtered-OFDM (F-OFDM) \cite{Abdoli2015}.
+Instead of using a more refined filtering process at the subcarrier level, many schemes have been proposed recently, which perform an improved filtering at the resource block level, \textit{i.e.}, on a group of subcarriers: namely, Universal filtered multicarrier (UFMC) \cite{Vakilian2013} and filtered-OFDM (F-OFDM) \cite{Abdoli2015}.
 This type of systems has the advantage of keep a relatively a high compatibility with current OFDM systems.

 The advantages of these new waveforms generally come at the price of an increased complexity which, we believe, has slowed down their adoption by the community.
 This increased complexity does not only come from the more complex hardware architecture of the modulator and demodulator.
 More importantly, the new waveforms are conceptually more complex to apprehend and to implement.
 They require a deep re-thinking of the whole communication chain, implying the adaptation of general algorithms used for conventional signal processing operations such as channel estimation or equalization.
 The aim of the WaveComBox toolbox is to lower the entrance barrier of the new waveforms by allowing simple implementation of their physical layer functionalities.